coolinmc6/cm-todo-react2/README.md

 edit todos, basic styling.
 - Take notes on how I did the input and local state...it always trips me up and I simply need to get it into my head how this thing works.

+## Edit Todos
+- How do I edit a todo?
+In this case, how do I toggle the complete flag?
+  - Find the todo that you need to toggle
+    - this isn't too bad.
+I don't really need to run this through Redux as I already have my list of todo items, I just need to find it
+  - Toggle the 'complete' value
+    - Again, I don't need to run this through Redux as I'm just flipping the value.
+I could do it in the action creator but for this example, I won't
+  - Update the list of todos WITHOUT MUTATING the array
+    - this DOES need to go through Redux.
+Issue an action with the updated todo.
+That todo will need to go through the todos reducer where it will be sliced appropriately...
+- This is how it works:
+  - A user clicks on the item to toggle, calling the toggleTodoItem function with one argument, the todo's ID
+  - in that function, the todo is found (findByID) and toggled (toggleTodo), neither of which requires an action
+  - Then, the action creator toggleTodoAction is called and it is sent the updated todo
+  - The action creator doesn't do anything besides create the action.
+I theoretically could've done everything here (find the todo, toggle it) but for ease, I did not.
+  - Because I am changing the todos array, the editing functionality MUST live inside the Todos Reducer.
+So I simply added another case to the switch statement.
+  - Inside my case statement, I find the index of the item that I want to replace and essentially create a new array with the updated todo and NOT the old one.
+This does not mutate the array, which is important.
+  - After editing my basic styling, I can now see when an item is "complete" or not

+## Next Steps
+- be able to delete a todo
+- better styling